openSUSE/rstxml2docbook/DEVEL.rst

 and :file:`.params.json`.
 The testing framework searches for these extensions.
 When it cannot find a corresponding file, it will skip the test.

+The idea behind this structure was to avoid issues with formatting.
+Comparing two XML structures which only distinguish between formatting may show differences.
+However, from a XML perspective, these differences are not important due to formatting issues.
+For example, attribute order, order of namespaces, indendation etc. are not relevant to XML.

-For example, if you want to create a new test case, proceed as follows:
+If you want to create a new test case, proceed as follows:

 #.
 Create a XML file and use the extension :file:`.xml`.
 It's easier if
    you use the DTD from the Docutils project.